 The most glaring problem with the previous studies of the effects of divorce on children is that couples who divorce are unhappy, whereas those who stay together are more likely to be happy.
 So comparing unhappy families to happy ones does not necessarily prove the effects of divorce at all, but maybe just the affects of having happy or unhappy parents.

 This raises questions, like, are such children growing into adults afraid of commitment because their parents divorced?
 Or because they watched their unhappy parents relate to each other in damaging ways?

 The REAL damage from seeing your parents divorce?

-A 2015 thread about divorce on a Reddit forum received attention from places like the Huffington Post when it revealed that the questions and issues being posed were much less to do with ‘should my parents
+A 2015 thread about divorce on a Reddit forum received attention from places like the Huffington Post.
+It revealed that the questions and issues being posed by kids were much less to do with ‘should my parents

 have divorced’ (many seemed relieved their parents had finally split) and more to do with how parents dealt with divorce.